IntelLabs/ParallelAccelerator.jl/README.md

 implementation of ParallelAccelerator also has a number limitations:

-1. We rely on name capture to resolve array related functions and operators to our API module, which would prevent them from being inlined by Julia so that they can be translated cleanly.
+1. We rely on name capture to resolve array related functions and operators to our API module.
+This prevents them from being inlined by Julia which helps our translation.
 However this is not always possible in scenarios where the user cannot put `@acc` to functions that they want ParallelAccelerator to optimize.
 For instance, calling `mean(x)` in Base library is equivalent to calling `sum(x)/length(x)`, where `x` is